-Summer vacations account for 13% of planned domestic trips and is the most popular type of travel.
-Just 17% of Boomers planned to mix business and leisure on their 2019 trips.
+Summer vacations account for 13% of planned domestic trips and are the most popular type of travel.
+Just 17% planned to mix business and leisure on their 2019 trips.

-Weekend getaways account for 12% of Baby Boomer domestic trips.
+Weekend getaways account for 12% of their domestic trips.

-Almost all Baby Boomers were expected to take at least one trip this year.
+Almost all this generation were expected to take at least one trip this year.
 On average between 1-2 international trips and 3-4 domestic trips were taken.
-This generation certainly likes to travel, but what else can these statistics tell us about travel for Baby Boomers?
+This generation certainly likes to travel, but what else can these statistics tell us about travel for this agency?

-A desire of experiencing the things they’ve only dreamt about meant “bucket list trips” were the most popular type of international travel planned by Baby Boomers It’s clear Boomers are more interested in seeing new places rather than somewhere they’ve been before given that heritage travel makes up just 1% of international travel.
+A desire of experiencing the things they’ve only dreamt about meant “bucket list trips” were the most popular type of international travel planned by those aged 55-75.
+Its clear they are more interested in seeing new places rather than somewhere they’ve been before given that heritage travel makes up just 1% of international travel.
 Summer vacations and weekend getaways make up 13% and 12% respectively of 2019 domestic trips.
-Boomers aren’t overly interested in mixing work with leisure during their trips, with just 17% of them planning this trip type, compared to 46% of Millennial trips planned.
+This demographic aren’t overly interested in mixing work with leisure during their trips, with just 17% of them planning this trip type, compared to 46% of Millennial trips planned.

-62% of boomers choose hotels/motels as their preferred accommodation when travelling internationally & 66% also favour them when travelling domestically.
+62% chose hotels/motels as their preferred accommodation when travelling internationally & 66% also favour them when travelling domestically.

-41% of baby boomers chose Europe as a top destination for international travel.
+41% chose Europe as a top destination for international vacations.
 England, Italy & France were the most popular countries visited.

 Most travellers are drawn to the Southern (38% interested) and Western (29% interested) American states.

-Florida, California and New York were 3 of most popular domestic destinations.
+Florida, California and New York were 3 of the most popular domestic destinations.

-87% of Boomers choose to travel by plane when travelling internationally.
+87% choose to go by plane when travelling internationally.

-When travelling domestically, Boomers will use planes (66%) and personal vehicles (61%).
+When travelling domestically, they will use planes (66%) and personal vehicles (61%).

 On average, Boomers travel 27 days a year.
 This is less than Gen Z and Millennials but more than Gen X.

 So where do Baby Boomers like to travel?
-A trend analysis shows that European countries are certainly popular, with 41% of Boomers interested in Europe for international travel.
-When looking at trips in America, we can see that the southern and western states such as Florida and California are popular travel destinations for Baby Boomers.
+Travel habits show that European countries are certainly popular, with 41% of this demographic interested in Europe for international vacations.
+When looking at trips in America, we can see that the southern and western states such as Florida and California are popular travel destinations.
 Perhaps this is in part due to the warmer weather and tourist attractions.

-Boomers choose planes for the majority of their transport needs and also travel for 27 days a year on average, which is less than both Gen Z and Millennials but more than Gen X. We already know that many Boomers are prepared to spend more for a luxury itinerary.
+Planes are the most common form of transport for the majority and they also travel for 27 days a year on average, which is less than both Gen Z and Millennials but more than Gen X. We already know that many Boomers are prepared to spend more for a luxury itinerary.
 Although they don’t travel the most, they like to make an experience of it, with luxury activities and efficient travel.

-92% of Boomers bring smartphones on domestic trips whereas just 54% do so on international travels.
+92% bring smartphones on domestic trips whereas just 54% do so on international travels.

-When on an international holiday, Baby Boomers carry their smartphones on them 52% of the time.
+When on an international holiday, they carry their smartphones on them 52% of the time.

 On domestic holidays, Boomers keep their smartphones on them 72% of the time.

-Just 7% of Boomers do not intend to use their smartphones on any holiday.
+Just 7% do not intend to use their smartphones on any holiday.

 Boomers most commonly use smartphones for taking photos while travelling.